rlvilla/OhMyTmux/README.md

 # OhMyTmux
 ## USE AT YOUR OWN RISK.

 Bash script to install Tmux, ZSH and other of my favorite tools.
 Autoconfigures tmux to work with ZSH, adds oh-my-zsh and plugins.
-Currently tested working in Manjaro, EndeavourOS, Ubuntu Mate, Parrot and Kali.
+Currently tested working in latest versions (as of January 2023) of:
+- Manjaro
+- EndeavourOS
+- Ubuntu Mate
+- Termux
+- Parrot
+- Kali

 This is recommended for fresh/new machines.